How to Support the AAPI Business Community

 Amid the pandemic and recent hate crimes committed against Asian Americans, AAPI business leaders share how the government and the public can support them.

 Air Date: April 12, 2021

-Moderator: Sabrina Fang, Senior Director of Media Relations, U.S. Chamber of Commerce, Rick Wade, Vice President, Strategic Alliances and Outreach, U.S. Chamber of Commerce, Charles Freeman, Senior Vice President for Asia, U.S. Chamber of Commerce
+Moderator: Sabrina Fang, Former Senior Director, Media Relations, Rick Wade, Senior Vice President of Strategic Alliances and Outreach, U.S. Chamber of Commerce, Charles Freeman, Senior Vice President for Asia, U.S. Chamber of Commerce

 Amid the coronavirus pandemic and a rise in hate crimes committed against Asian Americans, the AAPI (Asian Americans and Pacific Islanders) community has faced tremendous challenges over the past year.
 The intersection of these two issues has had an especially profound impact on Asian-owned businesses.

 Here’s how people can support Asian-owned businesses and the AAPI community as a whole.

 Government and Business Leaders Have an Obligation to Speak Up